Welcome to the official website of Claybanks Township, located in Oceana County in western Michigan.

 Conditional Rescission of PRE 4640

-Claybanks Zoning Permit Application 010122
+Claybanks Township Zoning Permit Application – NEW AUG 2022

 Personal Property Annual Canvas Policy